working-group-purescript-es/purescript-elmish/docs/transition.md

   pure state
 ```

-The block passed to the `fork` function is an `Aff` computation, which waits one seconds and then returns the `Inc` message.
+The block passed to the `fork` function is an `Aff` computation, which waits one second and then returns the `Inc` message.
 This message will then be fed right back into the `update` function, causing the state update to increase the count.

 Sometimes it happens so that the computation may or may not produce a message depending on some external reasons.
 In this case, the `forkMaybe` function is handy.
 It takes an `Aff (Maybe message)` computation as a parameter, thus allowing for no message to be produced: